 Order.
 Order citations alphabetically.
 Designate two or more works by one author (or by an identical group of authors) published in the same year by adding "a," "b," and so forth, after the year.
-See the "name and year" example above.
+See the previous example for "name and year" example.